sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting.md

 void Annotator::insert_annotation(const char* name, unsigned int line, unsigned int column, unsigned int length, bool overwrite) {
     // Do not add duplicate annotations of the same name at the same location
-    // Note: line and column numbers returned from Clang's AST API are 1-based for (Annotation& annotation : m_annotations[line - 1]) {
+    // Note: line and column numbers returned from Clang's AST start with 1 for (Annotation& annotation : m_annotations[line - 1]) {
         if (annotation.start == (column - 1)) {
             if (overwrite) {